xcirel/terraform-aws/README.md

 ---------------------------------------

-If you change the resource name for example, and run the command <em>terraform plan</em> observe that the output on the end message is any like as
+If you change the resource name for example, and run the command *terraform plan* observe that the output on the end message is any like as

 ```console